Highly Pathogenic Avian Influenza (HPAI) H5N1

 We are OPEN to public visitation.

-We are accepting new patients BY APPOINTMENT ONLY.
+We are accepting new patients and screening them at intake.

 - USDA Animal and Plant Health Inspection Service - 2022-2023 Detections of Highly Pathogenic Avian Influenza